 Angel Broking SPAN Margin Calculator has both Futures & Options.
 The Equity Futures Exposure is upto 4x & Equity Options exposure is upto 2x.

 NOTE: For Delivery, there is a cut-off time of T+7 Days & post that Auto Square-off will apply.
 Interest Charged on Margin Funding is 18% + GST.

 Ques – How to use Angel Broking Margin Calculator?

 Answer – Using the margin calculator is specifically easy.
 You have to provide three inputs into the calculator and it will show you the leverage you will get, and the number of shares that can be bought using the margin or leverage provided to you.
 Select the scrip you are interested in, the available margin and the present share price.

 Ques – What is the Intraday Margin Provided?

 Answer – If you are a trader, and have plans to choose Angel Broking or already have Angel Broking as your stock broker, you need to know the leverage that it provides to trade in intraday.
 The maximum leverage provided for this segment is 10x margin, and is subject to change based on certain factors.

 Answer – Yes, if you use the margin calculator, you will find the right results.
 This makes the decision making process easy, as you already know the extra amount of leverage you can get and the number of shares you can buy using the same.

 Ques – What is the Options Exposure Provided?

 Answer – The same leverage rate is provided for both the segments, i.e. for Equity Options and also for the Currency Options.
-So, when you wish to invest in either of the segments, you will get as much as 5x exposure, based of the available margin amount.
+So, when you wish to invest in either of the segments, you will get as much as 2x exposure for Equity Option and 5x exposure for Currency Option, based of the available margin amount.